 Gilda Awards are $5,000 prizes for emerging artists, named in honor of Gilda Snowden’s (1954 – 2014) legacy as a mentor and champion of emerging artists in metro Detroit.

 Gilda Snowden (1954 – 2014) was one of the eighteen inaugural artists to receive a Kresge Artist Fellowship in 2009.
 Snowden served as Interim Chair and Professor of Fine Arts at the College for Creative Studies where she taught painting for more than 30 years.
-“Professor Gilda Snowden was one of the great figures at the College for Creative Studies and in the Detroit arts community — an exuberant and prolific painter, an activist, and an incredibly involved and caring teacher and mentor,” says Richard L. Rogers, president of the College for Creative Studies in 2015 when the awards were introduced.
+“Professor Gilda Snowden was one of the great figures at the College for Creative Studies and in the Detroit arts community — an exuberant and prolific painter, an activist, and an incredibly involved and caring teacher and mentor,” says Richard L. Rogers, president of the College for Creative Studies.
 “By assisting emerging artists, the Gilda Awards celebrate her deep commitment to nurturing new generations of artists.
 Everyone at CCS is delighted that Kresge Arts in Detroit is honoring our beloved colleague in such a meaningful way.”

 Gilda Awards are selected from the pool of Kresge Artist Fellowship applicants who have opted to be considered for the emerging artist award.

 Each year, independent panels are convened by Kresge Arts in Detroit to review the Kresge Artist Fellowship applications and select each cohort of Gilda Award recipients, utilizing the guidelines and selection criteria.
 Panelists are accomplished, well-respected national, regional, and local artists and arts professionals and are selected according to the categories of arts disciplines being reviewed.

 Over several months, through multiple rounds, local and national panelists review eligible applications and select the fellowship and Gilda Award recipients.
 New panelists participate each year.